manishkumarh07/VSD_PLL/README.md

 <h2>1.
 Introduction on PLL-Phase Locked Loop</h2>
 A phased-locked loop or phase lock loop (PLL) is a control system that generates an output signal whose phase is related to the phase of an input signal.
 There are several different types; the simplest is an electronic circuit consisting of a variable frequency oscillator and a phase detector in a feedback loop.
-The oscillator generates a periodic signal, and the phase detector compares the phase of that signal with the phase of input periodic signal, adjusting the oscillator to keep the phase matched.
+The oscillator generates a periodic signal, and the phase detector compares the phase of that signal with the phase of input periodic signal, adjusting the oscillator to keep the phase matched as shown in Fig 1.

   ****
   ![image](https://user-images.githubusercontent.com/81102519/137951758-7efa6f0f-5957-4787-b31b-6ec003f7d27e.png)